Soma-codeAI/AIML/Serverless LLM apps with Amazon Bedrock/readme.md

  - Your first generation with Amazon Bedrock

 **Lesson 2:**
+- Summarize an Audio file
   - Import necessary Packages
   - Setup S3 client and Transcribe Client
   - Upload audio file to S3
   - Create the unique job name
   - Build the transcription response
   - Access the needed parts of the transcript
   - Setup Bedrock runtime
   - Create the Prompt Template
   - Configure the model response
   - Generate a summary of the audio transcript.

 **Lesson 3:**
 - Enable Logging